We are working on the translation of the Pandora FMS documentation. Sorry for any inconvenience.

-- Capacity planning: It makes a prediction based on the time window specified by the user, assuming a more or less linear performance of the target module.
-This type of predictive module allows you to find out how many days are left before the disk is full, or the number of requests to the database you will have in a month, if it continues as before.
-These modules replace old predictive modules.
+- Capacity planning: Makes a prediction based on the time window specified by the user, assuming a more or less linear behavior of the target module.
+This type of predictive modules allows us to know how many days we have left until the disk is full, or the number of requests to the database that we will have within a month, if we continue as before.
+These modules replace the old prediction modules.

-- Service: It retrieves the value of a service to be able to show it in any Agent where it is needed.
+- Service: Recovers the value of a service to be able to display it in any Agent where it is necessary.

 - Arithmetic monitoring: